A warm welcome

 I now work as a therapist in private practice in Exeter and at the Nautilus Rooms in Totnes.

-I am accredited by the UKCP and hold a Masters degree in Core Process Psychotherapy, a psycho-spiritual or contemplative approach to psychotherapy.
+I am accredited by the UKCP and hold a Masters degree in Core Process Psychotherapy, a psycho-spiritual approach to psychotherapy.

 I work with people interested in making the inner journey, both those starting out and those already committed to the work of inner change and personal development.